google/security-research/kernelctf/rules.md

   1. Submit the requested vulnerability details via [this form](https://forms.gle/JA3XVBdmSbFmhgZQ9) (without including additional details on the exploitation technique for now).

-  2. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/) (see tips below).
+  2. Send us the description of the vulnerability via [bughunters.google.com](https://bughunters.google.com/) (please follow the process described below).

   3. Wait for us to publish the CVE or publish the vulnerability details yourself on [oss-sec](https://seclists.org/oss-sec/).